Lailabcode/DeepSCM/README.md

 # Citation
 PK Lai, DeepSCM: An efficient convolutional neural network surrogate model for the screening of therapeutic antibody viscosity, Comput.
 Struct.
 Biotechnol.
 J., 20:2143-2152, 2022 (https://doi.org/10.1016/j.csbj.2022.04.035).

+# Commerical use
+If you wish to obtain Software for any commercial purposes, you will need to execute a separate licensing agreement and pay a fee.
+In that case please contact: plai3@stevens.edu